Samiran2004/nodeban/README.md

 1. [Description](#description)
    The NodeJS Project Setup CLI is a command-line tool designed to simplify the process of initializing and scaffolding a new Node.js project.
 It helps you save time by creating a complete, structured project with a professional folder layout, boilerplate code, and essential dependencies.

+   No need to create server , servers are already created .all the packages are also preinstalled.
+   Just Add your mongo username and password.

+   auth: {
+     username: '<your-username>',
+     password: '<your-password>',
+   }

+    and add port & dbDriver to the .env file.

+    port = <desired-port>
+    dbDriver = <your-database-connection-string>

+    finally your db will be connected .

 2. [Features](#Features)
    Generates a ready-to-use Node.js project structure:
    Folders: src, controllers, models, routes, utils, public, etc.